 Partnership and cooperation

-A large number of relevant public authorities and agencies are involved in combating human trafficking in Denmark, such as the police, The Prosecution Service, The Danish Immigration Service and The Danish Customs and Tax administration.
+A large number of relevant public authorities and agencies are involved in combating human trafficking in Denmark, such as the police, The Prosecution Service, The Danish Immigration Service and The Danish Tax Agency.
 NGOs are also important partners in the efforts to combat trafficking in Denmark.
 Likewise, relevant and important local stakeholders are involved through a National Referral Mechanism.

 The National Referral Mechanism is comprised of six regional reference groups throughout Denmark that refer to a national reference group.
 The groups involve principal national counter trafficking actors.
 This approach aims to ensure that stakeholders at the local level are informed as well as involved in countering trafficking in Denmark.